rust-lang/rfcs/text/0000-alternate-registries.md

 * Add an optional 'registry' field to be specified as part of the package dependencies
 * Add an optional 'registry' field to be specified in the package definition

-Both of the registry entries take a value of a crates.io git repository.
-If one is not provided then the default crates.io repository is assumed, this ensures that it is back compatible with all current crates.
+Both of the registry entries take a value of a crates.io web server.
+If one is not provided then the default crates.io URL is assumed, this ensures that it is back compatible with all current crates.

 Below is an example of the change that we are proposing to make: